SmokeyTheKat/clature/README.md

 # ddScript
 ddScript is a small language with x86_64 nasm assembly code generation.
-The language is
+The language has no types and only uses sizes.

 ## Build
 make targets